AzFoxxo/AzzyShell/README.md

-hacker - Print 0 and 1 in a hacker style gaytext - Print a message in gay colours history - Print the command history
+hacker - Print 0 and 1 in a hacker style gaytext - Print a message in gay colours history - Print the command history run - Run a Azzy Shell Script file line-by-line
 ```

+## Azzy Shell Script

+AzzyShell uses AzzyShell Script (ASS) for scripts.

+### Configuration

+If a file called `~/.azzyshell_init.ass` is present, the shell will skip the usual init and run the custom one.

+### Variables

 Additionally, the shell supports multiple commands using `&&` and defining and using variables.
 Using `[variable]` will return that variable's type.